jeanvillete/fiap-iot-test/arduino/README.md

 ---

-# enables arduino process to upload content to  the device, with no need to start arduino
+# enables IDE Arduino process to upload content to  the device, with no need to start
-#   process with root privileges
+#   IDE Arduino process with root privileges
 $ sudo chmod a+rw /dev/ttyACM0

 ---